RodrigoKonzenKirch/OCRWithML/README.md

 This is a modern Android application built using Jetpack Compose and Google ML Kit that provides two distinct modes for Optical Character Recognition (OCR): real-time text extraction from a live camera feed, and analysis of static images selected from the device gallery.

-The app is designed for speed, efficiency, and a clean, responsive user experience.

 ✨ Features

 - Dual Mode OCR: Seamlessly switch between Live Camera Analysis (real-time text detection) and Still Image Analysis (upload/select a photo).